Mushishi: Anime

-Based on the 2013 two-chapter side story, a special titled Mushishi Tokubetsu-hen: Hihamukage ("The Shadow That Devours the Sun") was broadcast on Tokyo MX, Tochigi TV, Gunma TV, and BS11 on January 4, 2014, and streamed by Niconico.
+Based on the 2013 two-chapter side story, a special titled Mushishi Tokubetsu-hen: Hihamukage (蟲師 特別篇「日蝕む翳」) was broadcast on Tokyo MX, Tochigi TV, Gunma TV, and BS11 on January 4, 2014, and streamed by Niconico.
 Aniplex released the special on DVD and Blu-ray on April 23, 2014.
 A second anime television season titled Mushishi: Zoku-Shō (蟲師 続章) started airing on April 5, 2014, on Tokyo MX and other channels.
 As with the special, the second season featured the same director, the same studio and main cast from the first season.
 After the broadcast of the tenth episode on June 21, the "first half" was finished.
 Another special, Mushishi: Path of Thorns (蟲師 特別篇 棘のみち, Mushishi Tokubetsu-hen: Odoro no Michi), aired on August 20 on BS11.
 The latter half of the second season started to air on October 19, (Note: As stated on the official website, Mushi-Shi -Next Passage-s "second half" officially premiered on October 18, 2014 at 24:30 (October 19, 00:30).) and ended on December 21, 2014.
 Zoku-Shō first DVD compilation was released on July 23, 2014, in Japan, and the sixth—and last–was released on July 22, 2015.
 A sequel anime film titled Mushishi: Bell Droplets (蟲師 続章 鈴の雫, Mushishi Zoku-Shō: Suzu no Shizuku), based on the manga's last arc, was announced in December 2014 and released on May 16, 2015, in Japan.

 Hihamukage was streamed by Crunchyroll for premium members on January 4, 2014, and made available for free user a week later.
 In March, the second season was licensed for streaming by Aniplex of America and Crunchyroll as Mushi-Shi -Next Passage-.
 In November, Madman Entertainment acquired its home media release rights for Australia.
 Late in the same month, Madman also licensed the series for streaming and made it available on its site AnimeLab.
 Madman released a DVD box set containing all Next Passages episodes, Path of Thorns and Bell Droplets on December 7, 2016.

+In January 2026, Kodansha began streaming the first series on its "Anime Manga Official" YouTube channel, offering the series in both Japanese dub with English subtitles and English dub.